ShivonQ/Project_1/Readme.txt

-This Wiki Page is created by Malcolm Leehan for housing the massive amount of information on my Dungeons and Dragons world; Archaevas
+This Wiki System is The first attempt of a website I have always wanted to make for housing the massive amount of information on my Dungeons and Dragons world; Archaevas.

+At the creation of this Site, I had not yet learned a lot of crucial skills for Web-Development, such as Database Integration and had to make do with what skills I did have.

-A few features that will be in it are as follows;
+A few features that will be in it are as follows:

 *Custom Google Map, complete with marked locations for major cities
-    (*)Google Maps hover info
+    (*)Google Maps Image Tiles Served Locally at the moment.
-    (*)Google Maps zoom to closer maps, for select locations.
-I will list them eventually in the "Cities" page (*)Mini Map for local view
+    (*)Mini Map for local view

 *Interactive Calendar
-    (*)Hard Coded Days/Months, Each day will be associated to a "day" json object that stores relevant data (*)JS enabled calendar that displays more info in little hover window, links to places/people (*)JS enabled way of adding information to a days occurrences (*)JS Weather & Temperature maker (Maybe almanac data)
+    (*)Hard Coded Days/Months, Each day will be associated to a "day" json object that stores relevant data (*)JS enabled calendar that displays more info in little hover window, links to places/people (*)JS enabled way of adding information to a days occurrences

 *Lots of good looking pages with global, local and bootstrap css elements.

-*STRETCH GOALS*
-    (*)User Accounts: Real user accounts to show certain info to certain accounts.

 Map Page:
    Almost works.
    Google API does not allow the images to be on a local device for security reasons.
-   So I have to figure out a solution there for that.
-   Once its working then it is just a matter of Arrangement and prettifying it.

 Calendar Page:
   Hard Coded lunar cycle and days and months.